pettaa123/Reply-Msg-DataSocket/README.md

 **Note:** LabVIEW's DataSocket Server must be running on one of the machines, preferably the host machine.
 The tests utilize a modified version of the Network Stream Strategy from the Network Endpoint Actors, which is necessary if your host machine has multiple network adapters.
 You can find that modified version [here](https://github.com/pettaa123/Network-Stream-Strategy-for-multiple-Network-Interfaces).

-**Performance:** Tests showed a reply time of 4 ms between a Windows host and a cRIO 9045 running RT Linux.
+**Performance:** Tests showed a reply time of <4 ms between a Windows host and a cRIO 9045 running RT Linux.
+However, the very first reply time may be several hundred milliseconds.
+Consider a single dummy read before your time critical process starts.

 ## Usage